cTrojan1/IT-359-Project/README.md

 - To terminate the .exe program, enter Task Manager and locate the .exe.

 # Dependencies
-- This program will require multiple pip installs to function properly
+This program will require multiple dependencies to function properly.
+Please install these using pip to use the program.
+- keyboard
+- mss
-- pywin
+- pillow
-- keyboards
+- pywin32
--
+- netifaces